 Attended Burial at Sea (Ash Scattering)

-The actual form the ash scattering at sea ceremony
+The actual form the ash scattering at

-at Sea Service
+the ceremony.
+Burial at Sea Service

 Some families request the Captain to recite

 "Commitment to the Deep" or other verses.
 We can play music or you may bring your own (CD) .
 The

 ashes are then scattered.
 We provide rose petals free of charge which may be scattered, also